goadesign/goa/README.md

 })
 ```
 Let's break this down:
-* We define a `design` package and use a `init` function to declare the API, we could also have
+* We define a `design` package and use anonymous variables to declare the API, we could also have
-  used an anonymous variable: `var _ = API(...`.
+  used a package `init` function.
 * The `API` function takes two arguments: the name of the API and an anonymous function that
   defines additional properties, here a title and a description.
 * The `Resource` function also takes a name and an anonymous function.
 Properties defines in the
   anonymous function includes the actions supported by the resource.
-* The `Action` function follows the same pattern of name + anonymous function.
+* The `Action` function follows the same pattern of name and anonymous function.
 Actions are defined
   in resources, they can be CRUD (Create/Read/Update/Delete) actions or so-called "custom" actions.
   Here we define a Read (`show`) action.
 * The `Action` function defines the action endpoint, parameters, payload (not used here) and